Lucy Agnes Blois Turner

 Why Lucy Turner?
 Why, you might ask, if I am such a fan of Gilbert and Sullivan, would I choose Lucy Turner as my amateur sleuth?
 Because, as Gilbert’s wife, Lucy had a ring-side seat when it came to nearly everything that Gilbert and Sullivan did during the twenty-odd years of their working partnership.
 And because she isn’t as well-known to history as the two men, she might well have had certain adventures that are unknown to history!
 What sort of a person was Lucy?
 As history tells us, Lucy Agnes Blois Turner was born on November 14, 1847.
 Her astrological sign was Scorpio.
 To paraphrase Linda Goodman’s Sun Signs,…

-• Lucy Agnes Blois Turner, Mystery writing, Victorian women, Victoriana
+- Lucy Agnes Blois Turner, Victorian feminism, Victorian love and marriage, Victorian medicine, Victorian women, Victoriana

 Skittles the Victorian Courtesan